department-of-veterans-affairs/vets-design-system-documentation/src/_documentation/for-developers.md

 # Documentation for developers

 <div class="va-introtext">
-How to install Formation and use with your project.
+How to install and use VA Design System styles and components with your project.
 </div>

 ## Installation